-Most early county histories were written with two distinctly separate sections.
+Most early county histories were written with two distinctly separate parts.
 The first provided a history of the county and was usually arranged alphabetically by town or township.
-The geographic and political background of each municipality was included.
-The second section was biographical and contained profiles of founders and prominent citizens at the time the book was published.
+A physical description that discussed the geography, topography, and history of each municipality was included.
+The second part was biographical and contained profiles of founders and prominent citizens at the time the book was published.
 Often, maps were included to illustrate the writings.
 Although these maps may not be drawn to scale, or may omit certain physical features, they are still useful to show the area at an historical point in time.

 By researching local history you are learning about your family’s community.
-These details add context to you family history and provide clues for your genealogy journey.
+These details add context to your family history and provide clues for your genealogy journey.
 Don’t toss aside a local history just because your ancestor’s surname is not in the index.
+Not every name is indexed in most county histories.
 Rather than searching for names, use the tomes to search for the place to learn about your ancestor’s home and uncover little-known facts unique to the area.

 - Biographies of prominent men are usually included.
 A lucky genealogist will find an ancestor’s biography.
 Many of us are not so fortunate.
 Much can still be gleaned from these biographies giving insight into the era and locale at an historic point in time.
 These men were neighbors, and perhaps friends or associates, of your ancestors.

 - The topography of the region is usually given with much detail.
 Soil conditions, elevations, and natural geographic features may all be included in the descriptions.
 This detail can help you to learn the “lay of the land” and can provide insights into difficulties your ancestors might have faced because of a particular geographic setting.